Lesterpaintstheworld/terminal-velocity/demande/02_006_6_clarification_of_philosophical_and_technological_concepts.md

 ## 6. CLARIFICATION OF PHILOSOPHICAL AND TECHNOLOGICAL CONCEPTS

 ### Observations
-- Concepts such as "Consciousness Archaeology" and "Entropy Healing Protocols" have been introduced but could benefit from more coherent integration into the plot
+- Concepts such as "[REDACTED]" and "[REDACTED]" have been introduced but could benefit from more coherent integration into the plot

 ### Suggestions
 - Ensure these concepts are explained and developed coherently in the narrative, linking them to character arcs